samjtro/zets/zets/20220420172310-boost_5/README.md

 - mars rover communicates with itself through mesh communication from sensors running as nodes
 - we are writing the architecture for computers to talk to each other in a variety of ways

+**Cybersecurity**

+- build home/cloud/hybrid k8s cluster
+- point nodes to internet, syncing communication and cracking vulnerabilities to make money
+- can create supercomputer power clusters with aws/gcp

+**Entry points**
+- application that runs, different from a command

+> Learn YAML
+> Learn POSIX Shell - For DOCKERFILE
+> Makes much more sense to learn shell before OOP
+> Forces you to understand how a computer thinks v High-level paradigms